project-march/ProjectMarch/doc/march_packages/march_gait_selection.rst

 Behavior
 --------
-The gait state machine accepts or declines a gait request originating from the input device.
+The gait state machine accepts or declines a gait request originating from an input device.
 If the gait is accepted by the state machine, the requested gait will be loaded from the ``GaitSelection`` instance and performed.
 If executed correctly, subgait trajectories will be sent over to the trajectory controller.